matitalatina/nimiq-deploy/README.md

   - Do the same thing in `host_vars`, but replace `HOST` with the name of your host that you placed inside `hosts` file in the root.
   - Start with `ansible-playbook -i hosts miners.yml`

+  ### Further improvements

+  - Start only one forever task.
+Now it doesn't recognize if there is already one started.

 ## Naive

 Inside that folder, there's a simple script that I used to test AWS machines with nimiq miner.